 Before you begin gathering materials you will need a place to put them.
 If you don’t have a purpose-built compost bin don’t worry, you can take a normal refuse bin and drill a series of large holes in it on each side.
 Alternatively you can make a compost bin from old pallets.
-Screw brackets to the corners of three pallets to join them together securely.
-Finally attach a fourth pallet using hinges and a latch – this will become your door to allow for easy access.
+Screw brackets to the corners of three pallets to join them together securely, or tie with strong string.
+Finally attach a fourth pallet using hinges and a latch – this will become a door to allow for easy access.

 While your compost is cooking up a treat you can help it along with a little extra moisture.
 A bit of rainfall every now and then should do the trick, but if your pile is looking a little dry then don’t be afraid to give it a spray – though be careful not to water log it, you’re looking for the consistency of a damp sponge.